TACC/Lmod/docs/source/170_hooks.rst

 Here are two suggestions on how to use your SitePackage.lua file:

 #.
 Install Lmod normally and then overwrite your SitePackage.lua file over
    this one in the install directory.
+This is good for testing but it is recommended that sites use the second method for permanent changes.
+Otherwise changes may be lost when upgrading Lmod.

 #.
 Create a file named "SitePackage.lua" in a different directory separate
    from the Lmod installed directory and it will override the one in the Lmod